 12. There’s NO Perfect Time

 Lastly, don’t let fear keep you from getting started!
 Take the plunge and set aside 30 days for recharging your body, breaking cravings, and possibly losing a few inches and pounds and becoming a healthier you.
-You’ve got this, especially with these tips for a successful Whole30!
+You’ve got this, especially with these Whole30 tips that will help you succeed!

 Have you done a Whole30?
 What tips do you have?